emcuttle/DSA_Final_Project/README.md

      kubectl delete job sar-train-job
      ```

-# Exercise 6 – Validating Data Source URLs - Kubernetes Job
+## Exercise 6 – Validating Data Source URLs - Kubernetes Job

+This Kubernetes Job was written as part of the Module 6 Exercise assignment and is not used in the final
-This Kubernetes Job performs validation of dataset URLs for my final project, SAR Wildfire Building Damage Detection Model.
+project.
+It performs validation of dataset URLs for my final project, SAR Wildfire Building Damage Detection Model.
 It prints the dataset URLs, extracts the filenames, and confirms that the inputs are correctly formatted.

 To run the job in Nautilus: